m1thrandir225/Plant-Care/Plant Care/README.md

 1. Maps & Location Services -> MapView
 2. Notifications -> AddPlant view
 3. Camera -> AddPlant (while using simulator you cannot use a camera, so in the bottom sheet if you want to test out the functionality, change from CameraView to ImagePickerView)
+4. Audio Sensor -> UserPlantDetail View
-4. Custom Views -> Views folder
+5. Custom Views -> Views folder
-5. API Consumation -> PlantManager, PlantDetailViewModel
+6. API Consumation -> PlantManager, PlantDetailViewModel
-6. 3rd Party Library -> Alamofire
+7. 3rd Party Library -> Alamofire
-7. Data Persistance -> UserPlant model using SwiftData
+8. Data Persistance -> UserPlant model using SwiftData